 Scaling infrastructure more efficiently, improving developer productivity, and decreasing time to market all lead to a better bottom line for your business.
 Whether running applications in the public cloud, on-premises, or in a hybrid cloud environment, you can take advantage of cost savings with Kubernetes.
 Orchestrating your container management with Kubernetes decreases support and maintenance overhead, as automated deployment and tighter integration with development cycles lead to less support tickets filed with your infrastructure teams.
 Autoscaling is another a significant cost-saving property, decreasing spend on unused infrastructure.

 Lucidworks Fusion on Kubernetes

-Since Lucidworks Fusion 5.0, our product has been cloud-native, built with a containerized architecture orchestrated by Kubernetes.
+Since version 5.0, Lucidworks Fusion has been cloud-native, built with a containerized architecture orchestrated by Kubernetes.
 This gives our customers the agility to deploy and scale applications that meet their changing business needs.

 We’re confident that this change is the surest path to continued success for our customers.
 Learn more about building intent-driven search with Fusion on Kubernetes.